linksocks/linksocks/README.md

 ## License

-WSSocks is open source under the MIT license.
+LinkSocks is open source under the MIT license.